+5.50.
 Areas of High Scenic Value are those parts of the countryside that are of a relatively unspoilt nature and provide an attractive setting of local importance.
 This policy seeks to protect such areas from development which may damage the integrity of these landscapes.

-- Areas of High Scenic Value are shown on the main Proposals Map. - 5.56.
+- Areas of High Scenic Value are shown on the main Proposals Map. - 5.51.
 Development proposals should take into account the findings of the Fermanagh and Omagh Landscape Character Assessment (LCA) (2018), in particular the statement of importance which outlines the significance of each area and opportunities for change.
-Within these areas, a site specific landscape and visual impact assessment (LVIA) will be required for all large-scale development as part of a planning application.
 Any analysis to assess the potential landscape and visual effects of the sensitivity of the landscape, should include consideration of the sensitivity of the landscape, the cumulative impacts of development and the capacity of the Area of High Scenic Value to absorb the development proposal.